-- (1) The notice of appeal must: - (A) specify the party or parties taking the appeal by naming each one in the caption or body of the notice, but an attorney representing more than one party may describe those parties with such terms as "all plaintiffs," "the defendants," "the plaintiffs A, B, et al.," or "all defendants except X;"
+(1) The notice of appeal must:

+(A) specify the party or parties taking the appeal by naming each one in the caption or body of the notice, but an attorney representing more than one party may describe those parties with such terms as "all plaintiffs," "the defendants," "the plaintiffs A, B, et al.," or "all defendants except X;"

+(B) designate the judgment-or the appealable order-from which the appeal is taken, order, or part thereof being appealed; and

+(C) name the court to which the appeal is taken.

+(2) A pro se notice of appeal is considered filed on behalf of the signer and the signer's spouse and minor children (if they are parties), unless the notice clearly indicates otherwise.

+(3) In a class action, whether or not the class has been certified, the notice of appeal is sufficient if it names one person qualified to bring the appeal as representative of the class.

+(4) The notice of appeal encompasses all orders that, for purposes of appeal, merge into the designated judgment or appealable order.
+It is not necessary to designate those orders in the notice of appeal.

+(5) In a civil case, a notice of appeal encompasses the final judgment, whether or not that judgment is set out in a separate document under Federal Rule of Civil Procedure 58, if the notice designates:

+(A) an order that adjudicates all remaining claims and the rights and liabilities of all remaining parties; or

+(B) an order described in Rule 4(a)(4)(A).

-- (B) designate the judgment, order, or part thereof being appealed; and - (C) name the court to which the appeal is taken. - (2) A pro se notice of appeal is considered filed on behalf of the signer and the signer's spouse and minor children (if they are parties), unless the notice clearly indicates otherwise. - (3) In a class action, whether or not the class has been certified, the notice of appeal is sufficient if it names one person qualified to bring the appeal as representative of the class. - (4) An appeal must not be dismissed for informality of form or title of the notice of appeal, or for failure to name a party whose intent to appeal is otherwise clear from the notice. - (5) Form 1 in the Appendix of Forms is a suggested form of a notice of appeal.
+(6) An appellant may designate only part of a judgment or appealable order by expressly stating that the notice of appeal is so limited.
+Without such an express statement, specific designations do not limit the scope of the notice of appeal.

+(7) An appeal must not be dismissed for informality of form or title of the notice of appeal, or for failure to name a party whose intent to appeal is otherwise clear from the notice, or for failure to properly designate the judgment if the notice of appeal was filed after entry of the judgment and designates an order that merged into that judgment.

+(58) Forms 1A and 1B in the Appendix of Forms are is a suggested forms of a notices of appeal.